deletedcu/angular-demo/lectures/day-2/nesting.md

 # Nesting

 ## Lesson Objectives
-*By the end of this, developers will be able to:*
+*By the end of this, student should be able to:*

-- Describe nested routes
+- Describe nested routes.
-- Create components for two sub sections
+- Create components for two sub-sections.
-- Move the appropriate HTML to each sub section component
+- Move the appropriate HTML to each sub-section component.
-- Create a router just for the sub sections
+- Create a router just for the sub-sections.
-- Replace the old main route with the new routing module
+- Replace the old main route with the new routing module.
-- Add the router outlet for the sub sections:
+- Add the router outlet for the sub-section.

-## Describe nested routes
+## Describe Nested Routes

-Sometimes you want to have sub sections within a specific route (routes within routes).
+Sometimes you want to have sub-sections within a specific route (routes within routes).
 We can accomplish this with nested routes.

-## Create components for two sub sections
+## Create Components for Two Sub-Sections

 We're going to split `/about` into `/early-life` and `/career`.